gamethis/BonkeyWonkers/exercise2/README.md

 + Run the docker image

-+ Interactively get an interactive `/bin/bash` shell in the running container.
++ Enter the running container with with an interactive `/bin/bash` shell.
   + You should see something like

       ```shell